(Scroll down for Crib/Lab/Shop information)

 XYZ Lab (E125)

 The XYZ Lab is located in Regis East (E125) and houses a CNC router, two laser cutters, two 3D printers, a Roland SV-12 desktop vinyl cutter and a ceramic decal printer.
-The XYZ Lab is open for limited in-person appointments as well as online submissions.
-There are no walk-ins, the lab is open for appointments only.
-Sign-up for an appointment.
+Visit the XYZ website for hours and to sign up for an appointment.

 The eStudio is located in Regis West W206.
 It is an interdisciplinary and collaborative art studio open to all University of Minnesota students.
 For more information about the eStudio visit our blog or contact firstname.lastname@example.org to learn about eStudio facilities and schedule updates.
 Please email with any questions or requests.